 It is heartbreaking to invest so much in your vegetable garden only to watch it fall victim to pests and diseases.
-The truth is there is no such a thing as the perfect garden.
-In this post, we will look into the most common diseases we may encounter in the vegetable garden and how to deal with them.
+Unfortunately, there is no such thing as the perfect garden.
+This post will look into the most common diseases we may encounter in the vegetable garden and how to deal with them.

-There are three main factors that contribute to the development of diseases in a garden.
+Three main factors contribute to the development of diseases in a garden.

-- A susceptible host: It is the plant that provides the basic elements for the disease to thrive.
+- A susceptible host is a plant that provides the essential elements for the disease to thrive.

-- The pathogen: This is the disease itself that develops whenever the right elements are available.
+- The pathogen: This is the disease itself that develops whenever the right conditions are available.

 - The environment: These are the natural elements surrounding the plant, including temperature, humidity, soil, wind, and light.

 When it comes to plant-related diseases, it is somewhat tricky for new gardeners to identify.
 It takes some experience to know the different symptoms of a given disease.

 Blight is common in tomato and potato plants.
 It manifests as a brown spot surrounded by a yellow halo.
 It spreads fast, destroying the foliage and leaving the fruits exposed.
 There are three types of blight: early blight, fire blight, and late blight.
 They all make the plant look like it was set on fire and can also affect the fruits.

 It is caused by fungi that thrive in warm and humid weather.
 Insects, animals, wind, and water carry the spores, spreading among the plants.